 Our operations staff is seasoned and steadfast, a rarity among seasonal outfitting businesses.
 Our Director of operations manager Tim Gaylord has been with us for 38 years.
 His second in command in Green River, Kelly Dunham has been with us 32 years.
-Our Vernal operations manager Kerry Jones has been around Holiday for 32 years, and several of our trip leaders, like Tilts and Jessica, have been around for decades!
+Our Vernal operations manager Ben Levine has been on the oars since 2003, and several of our trip leaders, like Tilts and Jessica or TJ, have been around for decades!
 The cumulative expertise that comes from inter-generational experience is critical to how Holiday maintains our uniquely capable operations; balancing both innovation and wisdom every step of the way.

 Get to know our guides

 Tim is Holiday River Expeditions' Director of Operations and COE (Chief of Everything).
 He makes sure our trips run smooth, so your vacation is trouble-free.

 When he’s not training guides, inspecting gear or chopping wood, Tim enjoys Utah’s great places on his mountain bike or skis with his wife, Vicky, and young adult children, Travis and Courtney.
 It’s hard to get Tim to sit in any one place for very long, so if you see him say “Hi” before he disappears into the warehouse and beyond!

 Frogg StewartOwner, Holiday River of Idaho since 1972